 At the time that each mortgage loan was delivered to us, we required the mortgage loan seller to make representations and warranties about itself and the loan it was delivering, including representations and warranties that the loan complies with all applicable federal, state and local laws and meets our then-current selling guidelines.
 For a description of these representations and warranties, see "FANNIE MAE PURCHASE PROGRAM-Seller Representations and Warranties."
-If the representations and warranties were not true when made, we may require the third party or parties responsible for the representations and warranties to purchase the mortgage loan from the pool (sometimes referred to as a "repurchase") or, in some cases, we may purchase the mortgage loan ourselves.
+If the representations and warranties were not true when made, we may require the third party or parties responsible for the representations and warranties to purchase the mortgage loan ourselves.
 If this occurs, the stated principal balance of the mortgage loan, together with accrued interest, will be distributed to certificateholders on the distribution date in the month following the month of purchase.
 No prepayment premium will be collected or paid in this case.
 The affected mortgage loans could include one, some or all of the mortgage loans in the pool.